combojs/combo-js/doc/api/component/template/render.md

-# Options.render
+# Component.render

-The lifecycle hook that is called either by Combo.render or a parent component.
+Returns a template literal containing the instance's markup.

 ----------------------------------------------------------------------